Fundamentals of Legal Regulation in the Sector

 Web-site: www.gramatskiy.com

 Gramatskiy & Partners is known as a trustworthy law firm, which has been successful in providing legal assistance to its clients in various areas of law since it was founded.
-Gramatskiy & Partners is recognized as one of the leading law firms in Ukraine due to the introduction of high standards of legal services and performance of exceptional proficiency.
+Gramatskiy & Partners is recognized as one of the leading law firms in Ukraine due to the introduction by it of high standards of legal services and performance of exceptional proficiency.

 From the time it was founded in 1998, Gramatskiy & Partners has acknowledged business legal practice as its own professional vocation and the mission for its serving the public.
 The unique experience of a vast legal practice enables the firm to advise today more than a hundred Ukrainian and foreign companies providing complex aid and assistance in legal matters, combining classic legal practice traditions with modern international standards of the legal services market.